Stiefenhofen: Mayor

 The mayor has been Anton Wolf (CSU / free voters) from 1990 until 2020.
 He was re-elected in 1996, 2002, 2008 and 2014.
 In March 2020 Christian Hauber was elected mayor.

 Town Council

 After the 2014 election, the municipal council has 12 members.

-Coat Of Arms
+Coat of arms

 The coat of arms of the municipality of Stiefenhofen, which was assigned in 1973, is diagonally divided from silver and blue.
 It shows an oblique black stepped bar, below a golden bird (crossbill).

 Economy

 Economy including agriculture and forestry

 According to official statistics, there were 89 employees subject to social insurance in the manufacturing sector in 1998.
 In other economic areas, 80 persons were required to work under social insurance at the place of work.
 In total there were 562 employees subject to social insurance.
 In the manufacturing sector, there were five farms and eight in the construction industry.
 In addition, there were 110 agricultural holdings in 1999, with 1966 hectares of cultivated green space.
 In 2017, the municipality reported 105 farms.